george-moore/azure-percept-advanced-development/tutorials/openvino-zoo-tutorial/openvino-model-zoo-tutorial.md

 "semantic", and that should be good enough to find "semantic-segmentation-adas-0001".
 Import it, download it, and extract it into its two files.
 Put the files somewhere where you won't lose them.

-Now let's go through what you will need to do to add support for this model to the mock-eye-app.
-Remember the point of adding support for this model to the mock-eye-app is that doing so will put us about halfway towards our real goal of porting this model to the Percept application instead.
+Now let's go through what you will need to do to add support for this model to the mock-eye-module.
+Remember the point of adding support for this model to the mock-eye-module is that doing so will put us about halfway towards our real goal of porting this model to the Percept application instead.
 This sandbox application will allow us to run GDB and to feed a movie file as an input to the application, while also being a much smaller application that is easier to reason about.

-Here are the steps that are needed to add support to the mock-eye-app:
+Here are the steps that are needed to add support to the mock-eye-module:

-1. Add a new "parser" variant to the enum in mock-eye-app/modules/parser.[c/h]pp, and don't forget to update the `look_up_parser()` function there so the command line can accept your parser as an argument.
+1. Add a new "parser" variant to the enum in mock-eye-module/modules/parser.[c/h]pp, and don't forget to update the `look_up_parser()` function there so the command line can accept your parser as an argument.
 1. Add a folder under `modules` called `segmentation`, and then update the CMakeLists.txt file to include the new folder.
 1. Put all of our runtime logic in the `modules/segmentation` folder, which will include compiling a G-API graph,